yuva-raja-reddy/auto-apply-dice-jobs/README.md

 brew install python-tk # for mac
 ```

-### Application Settings via the GUI
-1. Run the application (see below) and navigate to the **Settings** tab.
-2. Enter your Dice login credentials and test the connection.
-3. Configure your job search queries, include/exclude keywords, and set the maximum number of applications.
-4. Click **Save Settings** to persist your configuration.

 ## Running the Application

 Launch the application using the following command after removing the comment markers: